nikolayshangov/RunClubManager/README.md

 ##### Project for "IT Carrer" National Programme of the Ministry of Education and Science (MES) [Module 13 - "Software Engineering"]

 ### Details
 ##### - This application is capable of adding clubs and running races with specific image, place and type.
 Registered users can edit their own profiles, create races and clubs or edit/delete their own ones and see statistics of other runners.
 Unregistered users can see registered users' clubs and races and are not able to see statistics of the other runners.
-The project relies on external service providers, it is accessing them via their API which requires authentication.
+The project relies on external service providers, it is accessing them via their API which requires authentication, the application won't be fully functional without them.

 ## Features
 ##### - To be updated soon.
 (12-04-2024 or 13-04-2024)